 Mrs Anne Dring

 ‘I’ve been a school governor since September 2016, my aim is to give the children every opportunity and encouragement to achieve the best they can during their time at school.
 I was a school librarian for many years before retirement, so am fully aware how reading helps in every aspect of life – not just literacy – so I visit the Blue class every week to support the children in their learning.
 I also love music and help with the school choir.
 Being a part of the Governing Body and a member of the Curriculum Committee is a pleasure, it’s a place where we can share our skills for the benefit of the school and wider community.
 I am a committed Christian, part of Thurton church and also Holy Trinity church in Norwich.’

 Staff Governors– elected by the school staff.
-Head teacher is a governor by virtue of her position.
+Head teacher is a governor by virtue of his position.

 Mr Jonathan Barber – Head teacher